v-cakoll/docs.it-it/docs/framework/unmanaged-api/profiling/functiontailcall3withinfo-function.md

 ms.assetid: 46380fcc-0198-43ae-a1f5-2d4939425886
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 9cd301ac9d82dd49fc9680d2724714f267ed88ae
+ms.openlocfilehash: 202aed64de78675c79f998afb4483e0d19b811de
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67763294"
+ms.locfileid: "74445966"
 ---
 # <a name="functiontailcall3withinfo-function"></a>Funzione FunctionTailcall3WithInfo
-Notifica al profiler che la funzione attualmente in esecuzione sta per effettuare una chiamata tail ad un'altra funzione e fornisce un handle che può essere passato al [metodo ICorProfilerInfo3::GetFunctionTailcall3Info](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getfunctiontailcall3info-method.md) per recuperare il frame dello stack.
+Notifies the profiler that the currently executing function is about to perform a tail call to another function, and provides a handle that can be passed to the [ICorProfilerInfo3::GetFunctionTailcall3Info method](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getfunctiontailcall3info-method.md) to retrieve the stack frame.

 ## <a name="syntax"></a>Sintassi